chimera-linux/chimera-linux.github.io/index.md

 The system can build itself.
 You can use any `musl` based distribution as the initial system, as long as it has the few required components needed for the system build.
+It is also possible to bootstrap from a completely foreign system using our scripts.

 After that, Chimera uses a 3-stage bootstrap path, with stage 0 building all components needed to assemble the build container, stage 1 rebuilding